PEER: Unified Process-Outcome Reinforcement Learning for Structured Empathetic Reasoning: Our Proposed PEER

-\paragraph{Redundancy-based Reward Reweighting.} While reinforcement learning improves emotional support quality, we observe that the model tends to generate increasingly repetitive responses in later training stages, reducing diversity.
-This behavior aligns with the entropy collapse phenomenon reported in prior studies~\cite{Zhu2025The, Chen2025DRA}.
-To mitigate this, we propose a redundancy-aware reward reweighting strategy that downweights the reward for outputs exhibiting high similarity to other responses or to the conversation history.
+Although reinforcement learning improves the quality of emotional support generation, we observe that the model tends to produce increasingly repetitive responses in the later stages of training, which reduces output diversity.
+This phenomenon is consistent with the entropy collapse behavior reported in prior studies~\cite{Zhu2025The, Chen2025DRA}.
+To alleviate this issue, we propose a redundancy-aware reward reweighting strategy that down weights the rewards of outputs exhibiting high similarity either to other generated responses or to the conversation history.

-For each output $o_i$, we adjust its reward $r_i$ as follows:
+For an output $o_i$, its reward $r_i$ is adjusted as follows:

-where $\tilde{r}_i$ is the reweighted reward, $s_i^{in}$ measures the in-group redundancy (similarity to other generated outputs in the same group), and $s_i^{hi}$ captures history redundancy (similarity to the conversation history).
-These are computed as:
+where $\tilde{r}_i$ is the reweighted reward, $s_i^{in}$ measures the in-group redundancy, namely the similarity between $o_i$ and other generated outputs in the same group, and $s_i^{hi}$ captures history redundancy, namely the similarity between $o_i$ and the conversation history.
+These two terms are computed as:

 where $u$ denotes an utterance in the conversation history, $|H|$ represents the total number of utterances in the history, and $\text{Cos}(\cdot, \cdot)$ denotes the cosine similarity.

-To avoid over-penalizing short responses, especially those at the dialogue boundaries (e.g., ``hello'', ``goodbye''), we introduce a length-based coefficient $\tau$ to scale the redundancy penalty:
+To avoid over-penalizing short responses, especially those that are structurally natural at dialogue boundaries (e.g., ``hello'', ``goodbye''), we further introduce a length-based coefficient $\tau$ to modulate the redundancy penalty:

 where $L$ is the average length of all output sequences, $\alpha$ ($>0$) controls the steepness of the transition, and $\beta$ sets the threshold.
-When $L \ll \beta$, $\tau$ approaches 0, minimizing the penalty for brief responses; when $L \gg \beta$, $\tau$ approaches 1, restoring the full penalty effect.
-This adaptive mechanism ensures that diversity is encouraged without unfairly penalizing structurally necessary or contextually brief utterances.
+When $L \ll \beta$, $\tau$ approaches 0, thereby minimizing the penalty for brief responses.
+In contrast, when $L \gg \beta$, $\tau$ approaches 1, allowing the full penalty to take effect.
+In this way, the proposed adaptive mechanism encourages diversity while avoiding unnecessary penalization of brief yet contextually appropriate utterances.